ModernArtisan/VIP-Access/index.md

 1) Copy your login information provided above.
 2) Follow the link to Enable Your Community.
-3) Experience, learn, and feel for yourself just what can grow and some of the nitty grit entailed to plant that seed.
+3) Experience, learn, and feel for yourself \n just what can grow and some of the nitty \n grit entailed to plant that seed.

 [Empowering You to Enable Your Community](http://margaretbock.bamboohr.com)
 ```